PolGannau/RepeatersStudio/README.md

 **0.5(Delivery):** Added colliders to combos.
 Added Jump to players and gameplay capabilities.

 **0.6:** Added proper rounds to combat, fixed Ui problems like lifebars working uncorrectly or missing elements P2 is different color from p1.
+Map animations added.

+**1.0:** Added full controller support, as well as sound effects for every attack and full moveset for E.honda.
+Score system in place as well as new victory screens and timer.

 ## Team Members